 There is nothing worse than buying a pair of headphones that break after the first use.
 It’s true what they say: if you buy cheap, you’ll buy twice!

-While we’re not saying you have to break the bank when buying studio headphones, it’s still wise to make sure they’re made from high-quality materials.
+While we’re not saying you must break the bank when buying studio headphones, it’s still wise to ensure they’re made from high-quality materials.

-While you should take care of your headphones no matter what, investing in a durable pair will ensure they last for years to come!
+While you should take care of your headphones no matter what, investing in a durable pair will ensure they last for years!

-For everyday use, a 3m long cable can be a bit of a pain as it gets tangled up in everything and gets in the way, while in studio applications a longer cable can come in handy.
-Playing electronic drums, for example, or playing electric guitar while standing, you may welcome the extra length, as a 1.5m cable is often not enough.
+For everyday use, a 3m long cable can be a pain as it gets tangled up in everything and gets in the way, while in studio applications, a longer cable can come in handy.
+Laying electronic drums, for example, or playing electric guitar while standing, you may welcome the extra length, as a 1.5m cable is often not enough.

-One solution is a detachable cable that can be replaced with various lengths, so some headsets come with interchangeable cables for different use cases: two straight cables, in 1.5m and 3m lengths, plus a 1.5m coiled cable. .5m, for example.
+One solution is a detachable cable that can replace various lengths.
+Some headsets come with interchangeable cables for different use cases: two straight cables, in 1.5m and 3m lengths, plus a 1.5m coiled cable. .5m, for example.

-Thanks to their popularity, there are plenty of studio headphones out there that won’t break the bank.
-But either way, they are worth every penny.
+Thanks to their popularity, plenty of studio headphones are out there that won’t break the bank; either way, they are worth every penny.

-Choosing one of our best budget studio headphones could very well be the start of a long and fruitful relationship.
+Choosing one of our best budget studio headphones could start a long and fruitful relationship.

 You’ll be around this equipment closer, and for longer periods, than any other studio equipment, so you want to make sure you’re making the right purchase decision.

-Just like monitoring through ‘proper’ studio monitor speakers, you want to hear an accurate representation of your music while using studio headphones.
-Many hi-fi headphones, used for listening to music, are colored to emphasize the bass and treble regions, just for a more enjoyable listening experience.
+Just like monitoring through proper studio monitor speakers, you want to hear an accurate representation of your music while using studio headphones.
+Any hi-fi headphones used for listening to music are colored to emphasize the bass and treble regions, just for a more enjoyable listening experience.

-This means that they are not suitable for mixing music, as they are already emphasizing specific frequency ranges, not telling the whole truth, so to speak!
+They are not suitable for mixing music, as they already emphasize specific frequency ranges, not telling; the whole truth!

 Understand the Frequency Response of Headphones

-For studio use, you want to be able to hear crisp, clear details at consistent volumes across all frequency ranges, so you can accurately monitor everything that’s going on in your mix, from low-frequency bass sounds to high-end details like reverbs.
+For studio use, you want to hear crisp, clear details at consistent volumes across all frequency ranges, so you can accurately monitor everything going on in your mix, from low-frequency bass sounds to high-end details like reverbs.

-vocals and hi-hats.
-You’re also looking for flat, uncolored frequency response, as we discussed earlier, for greater accuracy.
+Vocals and hi-hats.
+As we discussed earlier, Our also looking for a flat, uncolored frequency response for greater accuracy.

 How Comfortable are Cheap Studio Headphones?

-You could end up mixing a track for long periods, but take regular breaks, so you want your headphones to feel comfortable.
-Padded ear cushions are a must from both a comfort and sound insulation point of view.
+You could mix a track for long periods but take regular breaks, so you want your headphones to feel comfortable.
+Added ear cushions are a must from a comfort and sound insulation point of view.

-They help keep outside noise from getting in so you can focus on the fine details of what you’re listening to, and also keep it from spilling out during recording.
+They help keep outside noise from getting in so you can focus on the fine details of what you’re listening to and keep it from spilling out during recording.